rpetrusha/docs/docs/csharp/expression-trees-execution.md

 the .NET code that is represented by an expression tree, you must convert it into executable IL instructions.
 ## Lambda Expressions to Functions
-You can convert any LambdaExpression, or any type derived from LambdaExpression into executable IL.
-Other expression types cannot be directly converted into code.
+You can convert any <xref:System.Linq.Expressions.LambdaExpression>, or any type derived from
+ <xref:System.Linq.Expressions.LambdaExpression>, into executable IL.
+Other expression types
+cannot be directly converted into code.
 This restriction has little effect in practice.
 Lambda expressions are the only types of expressions that you would want to execute by converting to executable intermediate language (IL).
-(Think about what it would mean to directly execute a `ConstantExpression`.
+(Think about what it would mean to directly execute a <xref:System.Linq.Expressions.ConstantExpression>.
 Would it mean anything useful?)
-Any expression tree that is a `LamdbaExpression`, or a type derived from `LambdaExpression` can be converted to IL.
+Any expression tree that is a `LambdaExpression`, or a type derived from `LambdaExpression` can be converted to IL.
-The expression type `Expression<TDelegate>` is the only concrete example in the .NET Core libraries.
+The expression type <xref:System.Linq.Expressions.Expression%601>
+is the only concrete example in the .NET libraries.
 It's used to represent an expression that maps to any delegate type.
 Because this type maps to a delegate type, .NET can examine the expression, and generate IL for an appropriate delegate that